p-satwik/Olympics-Data-Analysis/README.md

 ## 📁 Dataset

-- **[120 Years of Olympic History: Athletes and Results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)**: A comprehensive dataset from Kaggle that contains information on athletes and results from Olympic Games between 1896 and 2016.
+- **[120 Years of Olympic History: Athletes and Results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)**: Dataset from Kaggle that contains information on athletes and results from Olympic Games between 1896 and 2016.

 ## ⚙️ Technologies Used

-- **Python**: Core programming language.
+- **Python**: Programming language.
 - **Streamlit**: For building an interactive web UI.
 - **Pandas & NumPy**: For data preprocessing and manipulation.
 - **Seaborn & Matplotlib**: For static data visualizations.